williamkwon97/resume/README.md

 # williamkwon97.github.io

-Please use this links to see the web page https://williamkwon97.github.io/
+Please use this link to see the web page https://williamkwon97.github.io/